epew-workshop/epew-workshop.github.io/index.md

 Topics of interest include but are not limited to the following topic areas:

-Theoretical advances in performance modeling and evaluation, e.g.
+Theoretical advances in performance modeling and evaluation:

   - Probabilistic, stochastic, or performability models, such as Queueing Networks, Petri Nets, and Process Calculi;
   - Specification of quantitative properties,
   - Analytical and numerical solution techniques and simulation techniques,
   - Quantitative model checking, equivalence checking, and static analysis
   - Context-aware modelling and analysis techniques
   - Machine learning and deep learning-based approaches for performance evaluation and analysis
   - Multiformalism and Multiparadigm modelling approaches

-System, software, and network performance engineering, e.g.
+System, software, and network performance engineering:

   - Performance-oriented design, architecture, implementation, deployment, monitoring, and maintenance
   - Constraint-based and model-driven system design
   - Performance analysis, simulation, and experimental design
   - Benchmark design and benchmark-based evaluation and monitoring
   - Automated interpretation of analysis results
   - Quality of service, and trade-offs between security, performance, dependability, energy consumption, usability, etc.
   - Software performance modeling languages, model composition and tool interoperability
   - 6G and beyond

-Case studies, e.g.
+Case studies:

   - Cloud systems, Hybrid Cloud, and Fog Computing Internet of Things
   - Cyber-physical systems
   - E-health systems
   - Blockchain and Cryptocurrency applications
   - Sharing services such as carshare and rideshare
   - Electric vehicles and battery modelling
   - Large-scale systems and scalability analysis of systems, robustness analysis of systems, resilience analysis of systems
   - Industrial case studies, experience reports and tools, with a solid analysis and theoretical background

 ##### Submission